 Recently it is observed in the health sector that there has been a sudden surge of C-section deliveries in Bangladesh.
-A remarkable rising trend in the rate of C-sections has also been observed in Bangladesh, where this indicator has more than trebled from 1999 to 2010 (3% to 12.2%).
+A remarkable rising trend in the rate of C-sections has also been observed in Bangladesh, where this indicator has more than trebled from 1999 to 2010 $(3\% \text{ to } 12.2\%)^4$.
 Not surprisingly, the need to monitor its dynamics has drawn the attention of policymakers.

 In fact, a growing body of research suggests that high C- section rates represent increased probability of negative health consequences for mother and child (Hemminki, 1991; Shearer, 1993) with probable adverse psychosocial impacts on the family (Mutryn, 1993).
 In addition to these negative health consequences, caesarean childbirths incur higher financial burden than vaginal deliveries (Shearer, 1993; Burns et al. 1995).
-This creates an economic burden not only on developed countries but more acutely on poor developing economies given their everlasting struggle with scarcity of resources cai et al., 1998 Leung, Lam, Thach, Wan & Ho, 2001; Martin, Hamilton, Ventura, Menacker; & Park, 2002.
+This creates an economic burden not only on developed countries but more acutely on poor developing economies given their everlasting struggle with scarcity of resources

+1 cai et al., 1998 Leung, Lam, Thach, Wan & Ho, 2001; Martin, Hamilton, Ventura, Menacker; & Park, 2002.

-In light of these consequences, it would seem that the global trend toward more caesarean births is in need of thorough scrutiny.
-In that respect, decision makers have to focus on a wide array of factors responsible for the increase in caesarean rates.
-The main explanations proposed by the literature focus on the role of many different factors: from technological changes (affecting for instance the treatment of pain in delivery), to changes in patients' preferences and the physicians/providers behaviors (the latter being also influenced by the remuneration system).
+2 Burns, Geller & Wholey, 1995, Rutkow, 1986, 3Burns et al., 1995, 4Bangladesh Health and Demographic Survey 2004, 2007 array of factors responsible for the increase in caesarean rates.
+The main explanations proposed by the literature focus on the role of many different factors: from technological changes (affecting forinstance the treatment of pain in delivery), to changes in patients' preferences and the physicians/providers behaviors (the latter being also influenced by the remuneration system).